yairgo/bwoken/README.md

         --configuration         The build configruation to use (e.g., --configuration=Release) --sdk-version           The SDK version to use (e.g., --sdk-version=6.1) --verbose               Be verbose
-    -h, --help                  Display this help message.
+        --junit                 To output results in junit xml format -h, --help                  Display this help message.
 </code></pre>